Aliya0322/Weather-App/README.md

 ## How It Works
 1. Enter a city name in the search field.
-2. Click the "Get Weather" button.
+2. Click the search button or Enter.
 3. The current weather and the forecast for the next 4 days will be displayed with relevant details (temperature, humidity, wind speed, and weather conditions).
 4. The app will automatically show the current date and the corresponding dates for the forecast.